Guidance

 Limitations

 • If an error is identified in the data delivered to DWP, reviewing of outputs is often a manual checking task.
-It is necessary to ensure that variable categories that are output as final are as expected, given respondent’s answers to all other questions within the associated question block.
+It is necessary to ensure that variable categories that are output as final are as expected, given the respondents’ answers to all other questions within the associated question block

-6. Producers’ quality assurance investigations and documentation (matrix score A2)
+6. Producers’ quality assurance investigation and documentation (matrix score A2)

-This demonstrates the quality assurance conducted by the FRS Team, including corroboration against other data sources.
+This section demonstrates the quality assurance conducted by DWP analytical teams, including corroboration against other data sources.

 The FRS dataset is used for a wide range of analyses beyond the published tables.
 For many users, the dataset is more important than the statistical releases themselves.
 The use of the FRS dataset for policy modelling places a premium on accuracy, in that an inaccurate dataset could lead to policy costs or benefits being incorrectly assessed, and/or a suboptimal choice of policy option.
 As small groups of cases could affect the results of user analyses, a thorough examination of case-specific information is made.

 The original interface for processing FRS data was developed in the 1990s, as a SAS AF/SCL based application.
-Once it was determined that this technology had passed end-of-life in support terms, it was replaced with a new, HTML-led data management solution, built to modern standards.
+As this technology had passed end-of-life in support terms, it was replaced with a new, HTML-led data management solution, built to modern standards.
 This was an important investment for the future of the FRS project.
 This solution (FRESCO) recreates many of the old interface’s functions, but also offers improved code version control, improved data viewing, on-screen editing and a part-automated anonymisation setup.

-The FRS Team at DWP features people from a mix of professions and experience working across all elements of the project together.
-Team members have distinct, but integrated roles, such that someone is responsible for questionnaire consultation or managing the publication process, but every member of the team is involved in an aspect of dataset processing and leading a topic of publication.
+The FRS Team at DWP has analysts from a mix of professions and experience working across all elements of the project together.
+Team members have distinct, but integrated roles; whilst someone may be responsible for the questionnaire consultation or managing the publication process, every member of the team is involved in an aspect of dataset processing and leading a topic of publication.

-This team structure means that there is expertise across the whole project, so that people can be assigned to development projects, alongside the routine processing, to investigate and suggest improvements.
+This team structure means that there is expertise across the whole project, so that people can be assigned to development projects (alongside routine processing), to investigate and suggest improvements.

-Clear desk instructions for all aspects of data processing are easily accessible and routinely updated, so expertise is not lost when team members change.
+Desk instructions for all aspects of data processing are easily accessible and routinely updated, so expertise is not lost when team members change.
 These not only include how to carry out a processing function, but also why these actions are taken.
-This allows the rationale to be questioned and where necessary be improved over time.
+This allows the rationale to be monitored and where necessary, the action improved over time.
+A flow chart of the producer’s checking processes is presented below, and following sections give further detail on the main steps:

 Figure 6: Data producer processing

-• That the data contains the tables and variables that are expected
+• Check that the data contains the tables and variables that are expected

-• That the data content for every variable is valid, that it is not missing (.) and that the values fall within certain minimum and maximum limits
+• Check that the data content for every variable is valid, that it is not missing and that the values fall within certain minimum and maximum limits

 • Producing a Changes document, showing the changes in the data content since the last delivery of data